Flevopolder: Geography

 The Flevopolder together with the Noordoostpolder forms the province of Flevoland, the most recent province to be added to the Netherlands.
 Its southwestern point is close to Amsterdam and its opposite end is close to Kampen, Overijssel.
-It has three highly dominant settlements in terms of distribution of population.
+To the north are two freshwater lakes, IJsselmeer and Markermeer.
+The Flevopolder has numerous bordering lakes to the south and east, including IJmeer, Veluwemeer, Ketelmeer, and Gooimeer.